 Spoiler alert: Pretty badly.
 Let’s start with the hypester’s hypester, Elon Musk:

-Musk starts cranking out TED Talk-ready sound bites. “.
+Musk starts cranking out TED Talk-ready sound bites.
+“I almost view it as a solved problem.
 We know exactly what to do, and we’ll be there in a few years.
 We’ll take autonomous cars for granted in quite a short period of time,” he says matter-of-factly.
 “You’ll be able to tell your car, ‘Take me home,’ go here, go there, or anything, and it’ll just do it.
 It’ll be an order of magnitude safer than a person.
 In the distant future, people may outlaw driving cars because it’s too dangerous.
 You can’t have a person driving a two-ton death machine.”

 John Zimmer, co-founder of Lyft:

-Autonomous vehicle fleets will quickly become widespread and will account for the majority of Lyft rides within 5 years. , private car ownership will all-but end in major U.S. cities.
+Autonomous vehicle fleets will quickly become widespread and will account for the majority of Lyft rides within 5 years.
+By 2025, private car ownership will all-but end in major U.S. cities.